-In addition to providing a reliable energy solution for the region, this plan also reduces environmental emissions, provides tax benefits to the local host communities and reduces the need for future transmission investments.
+In addition to providing a reliable energy solution for the region, these projects also reduce environmental emissions, provide tax benefits to the local host communities and reduce the need for future transmission investments.

-The proposed facilities would use electric generators called reciprocating internal combustion engines (RICE).
+The facilities will use electric generators called reciprocating internal combustion engines (RICE).
 These modular engines run on natural gas and allow for extremely reliable and flexible operations.

 This technology also provides the following benefits: